Dev-Patel-4522/Portfolio-Template/README.md

 # Internship
-This is my <b>Internship</b> Repository, view the source code and if any one have any kind of suggestions so he/she can edit the source code.
+<b>This is my Internship Repository, view the source code and if any one have any kind of suggestions so he/she can edit the source code.</b>
-Thank-You for visiting my Profile.
+<b>Thank-You for visiting my Profile.</b>